ahabra/java-perf/README.md

 5. `SecureRandom.getInstanceStrong()`: About 8 times slower than Math.random()
 6. `new SecureRandom()`: About 30% slower than SecureRandom.getInstanceStrong()

-In general, the fastest approach is about 75 times slower than the slowest.
+In general, the fastest approach is about 75 times faster than the slowest.

 ### Recommendation:
 1. If you do not need a secure random, use ThreadLocalRandom.
 2. If you do need a secure random, use SecureRandom.getInstanceStrong()
+3. On some platforms, SecureRandom has the potential of blocking for long time.
+Be careful.

 ## Hashing